KurtSanders/STOrbitBhyveController/README.md

 **Known Issues & Limitations**

 1. 'open' or 'closed' valve attribute watering detection and device updates are controlled by the user polling frequency setting in the SmartApp user preferences.
-Please do not set the polling to be excessive.
+Please do not set the polling to be too excessive.
-2. The Enable API for the SmartApp is not functional in the v2 version.
-A future release will incorporate the ability to activate the b•hyve™ hose faucet timer from the SmartThings SmartApp.
+2. The Enable API for the SmartApp is not functional in the v3 alpha version.
+A future release of this version will incorporate the ability to activate the b•hyve™ hose faucet timer from the SmartThings SmartApp via a Nodejs/MQTT server.
-3. The Orbit b•hyve™ Controller SmartApp v2 cannot activate a b•hyve™ hose faucet timer, or length of water duration from the SmartApp.
+3. The Orbit b•hyve™ Controller SmartApp v3 cannot activate a b•hyve™ hose faucet timer, or length of water duration from the SmartApp.
 These controller functions must be done either manually at the b•hyve™ hose faucet timer, or through the b•hyve™ mobile App.